paralax/ColossalOpera/intermediate/dienes_tiles_sort.md

 - pattern - closed (P) or open (O)
 - size - big (G) or small (L)

-When a child works with these tiles, one of the lessons is to sort them into a line such that any two adjascent tiles have only one difference (e.g. size).
+When a child works with these tiles, one of the lessons is to sort them into a line such that any two adjacent tiles have only one difference (e.g. size).
 As lessons progress you get into other arrangements like graphs, loops, and meshes.

 Your task today is to write a program that can sort the above tiles into a long line.